|

 as this is probably the most CPU intensive thing most people do with their

+Linux box, I say you're very good with a 400Mhz machine generally.
 You'll get more speed out of a server spending less on the CPU and more

 on I/O and RAM.
 You want to get your hands on the fastest hard disk you can